puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 [puppetdb]: /puppetdb/latest

-If your Puppet master(s) are configured to use [PuppetDB][puppetdb], you can view and search all of the facts for any node, including custom facts.
+If your Puppet masters are configured to use [PuppetDB][puppetdb], you can view and search all of the facts for any node, including custom facts.
 See [the PuppetDB docs][puppetdb] for more info.

 ## External facts

 ### What are external facts?